 2.1 Unlock Apple ID with Tenorshare 4uKey

 Your best bet is to use Tenorshare 4uKey.
 By getting rid of the Apple ID with this program you can enjoy all Apple services, such as download apps from the App Store, access the Find My iPhone feature, take iCloud backups, etc.

 Tenorshare 4uKey offers features including:

-- Unlock Apple ID/iCloud account when it is disabled or locked from iOS devices without the password
+- Unlock Apple ID when it is disabled or locked without the security questions or email

 - Remove iPhone passcode, Touch ID, and Face ID